Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps supplements by Real Mushrooms

-Cordyceps supplements by Real Mushrooms use the militaris species of Cordyceps instead of sinensis.
+Cordyceps supplements by Real Mushrooms use the militaris species of cordyceps instead of sinensis.
 Why?
 Because the sinensis species is controversial on many levels and cannot be cultivated at scale.
-Luckily, Cordyceps militaris boasts even higher concentrations of the health-supporting compound, Cordycepin, than the caterpillar Cordyceps.
+Luckily, Cordyceps militaris boasts even higher concentrations of the health-supporting compound, Cordycepin, than the caterpillar cordyceps.

-Commercially-available Cordyceps supplements are generally made exclusively from the cultivated Cordyceps of the species militaris.
+Commercially-available cordyceps supplements are generally made exclusively from the cultivated cordyceps of the species militaris.
 There are three reasons for this:

 1. Cordyceps militaris contains higher concentrations of the key health-supporting compound cordycepin.

-2. Cordyceps militaris can be cultivated at commercial scale and for affordable prices compared to the caterpillar fungus (Cordyceps sinensis).
+2. Cordyceps militaris can be cultivated at a commercial scale and for affordable prices compared to the caterpillar fungus (Cordyceps sinensis).
+[2]

 3. Cultivation of Cordyceps militaris also does not require any insects.

-However, some commercial Cordyceps militaris supplements contain only the fungal mycelium, and not the mushroom.
-To receive adequate concentrations of the health-supporting compounds from Cordyceps, it is important that the supplement contains the actual mushroom.
+However, some commercial Cordyceps militaris supplements contain only the fungal mycelium and not the mushroom.
+To receive adequate concentrations of the health-supporting compounds from cordyceps, it is important that the supplement contains the actual mushroom.

 Here’s one such supplement by Real Mushrooms that only features the mushroom of cultivated Cordyceps militaris.
 No added starch, mycelium, or grain of any kind ensures high amounts of bioactive compounds for maximum health benefits.